pratishtha-abrol/Astronomy-DataAnalysis/README.md

-# Crossmatching
+# Data Analysis Techniques in Astronomy

-A key technique in Data Driven Astronomy
+## CrossMatching

 When investigating astronomical objects, like **active galactic nuclei (AGN)**, astronomers compare data about those objects from different telescopes at different wavelengths.
 This requires positional cross-matching to find the closest counterpart within a given radius on the sky.